rucinskimaciej/tapsterbot/.dev/curl-commands.md

 **Go to (20,25,10)**
 _Command:_ curl --data "{\"x\":20,\"y\":25,\"z\":10}"  http://127.0.0.1:4242/go
 _Results:_ {"statusCode":404,"error":"Not Found","message":"Not Found"}
-_Note:_ Command available with bot.js and not server.js (and its HTTP client)?
+_Note:_ Command available with bot.js and not server.js (and its HTTP cdelient)?

 **Draw a circle**